Max Altitude

 Tapovan is famous for the Sadhus who come here for meditation.
 It is also the base camp for the expeditions going to Mt.
 Shivling.
 It offers the direct, bigger sight of Mt.
 Shivling which is considered one of the most sacred and beautiful mountains.
 Do not miss the sight of Mt.
 Meru and Bhagirathi peaks.
 Pilgrims are not allowed to camp in Tapovan unless they have a permit.

-Rise early to cherish the few last moments in front of legendary mountains that are shining in the bright suns rays and get ready to visit the Gaumukh Glacier.
+Rise early to cherish the few last moments in front of legendary mountains and get ready to visit the Gaumukh Glacier.
 Mt.
 Shivling looks prettier as never before, passing its beauty to the adjacent peaks.
 Together they all make a spectacular sight.
-It is time to take these memories back after having breakfast.
-Carry packed lunch and enough water as you did earlier because there are no water sources.
+It is time to take these memories back.
+Carry lunch and enough water as you did earlier because there are no water sources.

 Yes, again you have to cross the rocky terrain and moraines of the glacier.
 Descending is more difficult than ascending they say, you will realize this now as you make your way around the boulders.
 Watch your steps and move gradually.
 Try to relive the moments while you retrace the steps.
 Enjoy the forested sections of Bhojwasa once again with its flora and fauna.